directinsight/meta-di/README.md

 Before running *bitbake* follow these additional instructions:

 Add this layer (**meta-di**) to the sources directory of the Karo BSP.
 There are two additional recipes in this layer:- **mesa_17.1.7.bbappend** and **qtbase_%.bbappend**.

 The recipe **recipes-graphics/mesa/mesa_17.1.7.bbappend** enables gallium and etnaviv in mesa.
 The recepie **recipes-qt5/qt5/qtbase_%.bbappend** enables Qt5 mesa support with the the neccessary Qt5 options for the TX6 range of modules.

 Now Qt5 builds its eglfs-platform with the gdm module which is needed for the mesa-etnaviv open source GPU driver.

 For the file **meta-di/recipes-graphics/mesa/mesa_17.1.7.bbappend**, check if 17.1.7 is the correct version of mesa.
 To check the mesa-version search for the mesa-recipe in *poky/meta/recipes-graphics/mesa/mesa_[...].bb*.
 If it is a different version change the name for **meta-di/recipes-graphics/mesa/mesa_17.1.7.bbappend** accordingly.

 ### Update the Build Configuration Files ###

-Add the following to your local.conf:
+Add the following to your **local.conf**:
 ```
 IMAGE_INSTALL_append = " \
     qtbase-plugins \
     cinematicexperience \
     "
 ```
-Add the following to your bblayers.conf:
+Add the following to your **bblayers.conf**:
 ```
   ${BSPDIR}/sources/meta-di \
 ```